-get And Decrement Pending Fire Count
+${\bf get And Decrement Pending Fire Count}$

+'''

+Signature

+protected

-protected int getAndDecrementPendingFireCount()
+int getAndDecrementPendingFireCount()

+Returns

 The value held by fireCount prior to decrementing it by one.

 This is an accessor method for fireCount.
 This method atomically decrements, by one, the value of fireCount (if it was greater than zero) and returns the value from before the decrement.
-This method can be used in the handleAsyncEvent() method to handle multiple releases: public void handleAsyncEvent() { <setup> do { <handle the event> } while(getAndDecrementPendingFireCount() > 0); } This construction is necessary only in the case where a handler wiches to avoid getMemoryArea
+This method can be used in the handleAsyncEvent() method to handle multiple releases:

+public void handleAsyncEvent()

+{

+'''

+'''

+<setup>

+do

+{

+<handle the event>

+}

+while(getAndDecrementPendingFireCount() > 0);

+}

+'''